mixeme/Columbo/README.md

   | | |-- File 2
 ```

 Both ways are reasonable.
-For example, the unified way helps to understand what and when was changed in a certain place.
-The by date way helps to understand what was changes at the certain time.
-So it is sometimes needed to switch from one view to another.
+For example, the unified way helps to understand what and when has been changed in a certain place.
+The by date way helps to understand what has been changed at a certain time.
+So, sometimes it is needed to switch from one view to another.
 However, the history can be stored in the only one way.

 ## What does Columbo provide?
-Columbo aims to provide a convenient graphical interface to investigate the syncronization history regardless of which a way has been used for the storage and which a way you currently prefer for an investigation.
+Columbo aims to provide a cross-platform convenient graphical interface to investigate the syncronization history regardless of which a way has been used for the storage and which a way you currently prefer for an investigation.

 ## Technology stack
 + Python 3